pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/annotations.md

 The basic form of the Trust Packet is two octets long, and consists of only the `trustval` and `sigcache` octets, which MUST be present.
 The most-significant bit of the `sigcache` octet MUST be set, to prevent processing by legacy clients ((TODO: is this necessary?)).
 In the OpenPGP packet format, these SHOULD be followed by four octets of domain separator, the first three of which SHOULD be constant for any given application.
-The fourth octet of the domain separator MAY be used to differentiate between different modes of operation of the same application; it is RECOMMENDED to use the same semantics as GnuPG above.
+The fourth octet of the domain separator MAY be used to differentiate between different modes of operation of the same application.
 An arbitrary number of further octets MAY be appended; the contents are application-dependent.